How Do You Save an Email as a PDF? Step-by-Step Guide for Every Platform

 For Android:

-Open the Gmail app and tap the email.
+1. Open up the Gmail app and tap the email you need.

-Tap the three-dot menu icon in the top-right corner of the screen (the one associated with the email, not the app main menu).
+2. Tap the three-dot menu up in the top-right corner (again, make sure it's the one for the specific email, not your app's main settings).

-Tap the round PDF icon to download the file to your phone's storage.
+5. Tap that round PDF download button to drop the file straight onto your phone's storage.

 For iOS (iPhone/iPad):

-Select Print All (or just Print for a single message).
+3. Hit Print All (or just Print if it's only a single message).

-The iOS Gesture Trick: When the print preview screen appears, do not look for a "Save" button immediately.
-Instead, perform a pinch-out gesture (like zooming in) on the preview image of the paper.
+4. The iOS Gesture Trick: When the print preview pops up, do not look for a save button yet.
+Instead, place two fingers on the little preview image of the paper and do a pinch-out gesture (like you are zooming in on an Instagram photo).

-This action converts the preview into a PDF file.
-Now, tap the Share icon (box with an arrow) in the top right.
+5. Boom!
+That simple swipe converts the preview into a full PDF file.
+Now, just tap the Share icon (the little square with an arrow pointing up) in the top right.

 How to Save an Email as a PDF in Outlook (Web & Desktop)